Mrivera104/NES_refgenome/README.md

 Notes
 > It looks like there was a duplication event in chromosome 4.
 Will email Merly to check this - could be interesting to follow up on if it is indeed a duplication event!
 > Can try to run tBLASTX to see what genes if any on chrom 4 this affects.
-May not have an affect at all do to gene regulation, but interesting nonetheless.
+May not have an affect at all due to gene regulation, but interesting nonetheless.